faa-swim/fns-client/README.md

   - **FnsClient:** Main entry for the application.
   - **FilClient:** Obtains the FIL file via SFTP.
   - **NotamDb:** Provides all methods to create, put, and query the NOTAM database; supports H2 and PostgreSQL.
-  - **FnsJmsMessageProcessor:** Implementation of a JMS Message Listener used to process FNS Messages received from the SWIM AIM FNS JMS service and load into the NOTAM Database.
+  - **FnsJmsMessageWorker:** Implementation of a JMS Message Worker used to process FNS Messages received from the SWIM AIM FNS JMS service and load into the NOTAM Database.
   - **FnsMessage:** Provides methods to marshal and unmarshal AIXM NOTAMs into a workable java object.
-  - **AIXMBasicMessageFeatureCollection:** Used to create an AIXMBasicMessageFeatureCollection of NOTAMS.
   - **FnsRestApi:** Implementation of a basic REST API to query the NOTAM Database.

 ## Prerequisites

 A SWIM subscription to the AIM FNS JMS service and credentials to access the AIM FIL service are required to run the FnsClient.
 These can be obtained via the SWIM Cloud Distribution Service (SCDS) by visiting [scds.faa.gov](https://scds.faa.gov), creating an account, and requesting a subscription for the AIM FNS service.
 Once the subscription has been approved you will receive an email with instructions on how to request FIL credentials.
+  - Built using JDK 11 and Maven

 ## Building and Running